AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-sync-for-a-custom-entity.md

    >[!NOTE]
    >
-   >You must disable the global sync temporarily in order to enable or disable a custom entity.
+   >You must disable the global sync temporarily to enable or disable a custom entity.

 1. Under Database Management, click **[!UICONTROL Dynamics Entities Sync]**.